 - observing passengers passing through passport control areas

 - conducting interviews

 - organising for people to move to a holding area or to another country if they're not entitled to be in the UK

 - writing reports

-Immigration Officers are employed by the UK Border Agency, within the Civil Service, and are based at UK ports, airports and the Channel Tunnel.
+Immigration officers are employed by UK Visas and Immigration within the Civil Service, and are based at UK ports, airports and the Channel Tunnel.

 Vacancies are advertised on the Civil Service website.

 There are routes into becoming an immigration officer for both graduates and school leavers.

 There are no set qualification requirements for becoming an immigration officer, although having qualifications in languages or legal studies could be useful.

 To work for the Civil Service, you'll need to be a British national or have dual nationality with one part being British.
 Immigration officers also need to pass security clearance and medical checks.